jeduardo44/projects_ai/Desktop/project_summer/README.md

 # Install the required packages
 pip install -r requirements.txt

-# Add your OpenAI API key (you'll need one for the AI features)
+# Add your OpenAI API key (optional - only needed for document analysis)
-cp .env.example .env
 # Edit .env and add your API key

 # Start the app